ARM-software/MDK-Toolbox/README.md

 - **uv2csolution**, a command-line utility that converts µVision projects to [CMSIS solution format](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/YML-Input-Format.md).
 - **Mbed TLS/cert_write**, an application that signs a certificate signing request, or self-signs a certificate.
 - **Mbed TLS/gen_key**, an application that generates a key for any of the supported public-key algorithms (RSA or ECC).

+## Documentation

+The documentation can be built using [mkdocs](https://www.mkdocs.org/).
+It requires Python 3 to be installed on your local machine.
+Check out [Getting Started with MkDocs](https://www.mkdocs.org/getting-started/) to learn how to use it.
+A CI workflow is in place that builds the documentation automatically.

 ## Licenses